rosshigson/Catalina/minimal/README.txt

 Minimal Catalina Target Package
 ===============================

-This directory contains a much simplified target package that supports only the Catalina LMM TINY memory model.
+This directory contains a much simplified Propeller 1 target package that supports only the Catalina LMM TINY memory model.
 It is intended to be used to understand how Catalina programs are built, and also as an example to assist people who wish to develop their own Catalina targets or plugins.

-There are some demo programs that use this minimal target package in the directory c:\Program Files\Catalina\demoes\minimal.
+There are some demo programs that use this minimal target package in the directory demos\minimal subdirectory.
 To compile them, use the build_all batch file.
-For example:
+For example, from a Catalina Command Line on Windows, you might say:

-   cd c:\Program Files\Catalina\demos\minimal
+   cd %LCCDIR%\demos\minimal
    build_all

 You can also use this target directory simply by adding -T <directory> to a normal Catalina command, such as:

-   cd c:\Program Files\Catalina\demos
+   cd %LCCDIR%\Catalina\demos
-   catalina -T "C:\Program Files\Catalina\minimal" -lc test_leds.c
+   catalina -T "%LCCDIR%\minimal" -lc test_leds.c

 However, if you intend using it for multiple commands, it is easier to set the CATALINA_TARGET environment variable.
 To do this, within a command window under Windows, type:

-   set CATALINA_TARGET=C:\Program Files\Catalina\minimal
+   set CATALINA_TARGET=%LCCDIR%\minimal

 NOTE: Do not use quotes when specifying the target in the above command!